Longacres: Closure and redevelopment

 Undertaking heavy cost-cutting measures due to the COVID-19 pandemic and its resulting impact on aviation, Boeing mulled a potential sale of the property in October 2020, with the Commercial Airplanes division potentially moving to offices on the Plant 2 site or at the Everett plant.
 Boeing eventually ordered a clear-out of the campus in February 2021, officially listing it for sale on April 6 with no succeeding headquarters location identified; the company cited the viability of remote work in its decision.
 The company eventually sold it for $100 million to Seattle-based Unico Properties, who announced the transaction in a news release on December 17; Unico stated their intent for transit-oriented development on the site.

-On February 16, 2022, Seattle Sounders FC announced that the team had partnered with Unico to renovate the site.
-The complex, tentatively known as the Sounders FC Center at Longacres, would become the team's headquarters and training facility upon its opening in January 2024; the former was located in Seattle's Pioneer Square before the COVID-19 pandemic, and the latter is at Starfire Sports in nearby Tukwila.
+On February 16, 2022, Seattle Sounders FC announced that it had partnered with Unico to renovate the headquarters building (also known as the South Building) as its new headquarters and training facility; prior to the announcement, the former was located in Seattle's Pioneer Square before the COVID-19 pandemic, while the latter was at Starfire Sports in nearby Tukwila.
+Among the changes brought about by the renovation was the installation of four full-sized soccer fields and separate locker and weight rooms for the team's academy and Tacoma Defiance reserve team; the latter were designed without adornments like the ones for the first team to incentivize such developmental players to work towards a promotion to the first-team roster.
+The renovated complex was officially unveiled on February 13, 2024, less than two weeks before the start of the 2024 season; the facility was named the Providence Swedish Performance Center & Clubhouse two months later when the team's then-current jersey sponsor, Providence Health & Services, acquired its naming rights.
+In the meantime, Unico had reached a deal with Alaska Airlines in March 2023 to expand the latter's presence in the North Building to 107000 sqft while extending the lease by 20 years.